 Career as a Travel Consultant or Travel Counselor

 A travel counselor works right at the front and provides complete guidance on travel.
 As a travel counselor or travel consultant, you will ensure the best value out of individual and group bookings.
-A Travel Counselor also provides destination guidance and direction on accommodation, transports, and costs.
+A Travel Counselor also provides destination guidance and direction on accommodation, transport, and costs.
 He must also handle all ticket and hotel reservations and arrange for travel insurance.

 Salary Prospects in the Travel & Tourism Industry in India